ChibiOS/ChibiOS/readme.txt

   implementation (bug #503).
 - FIX: Fixed missing make dependencies for asm files (bug #501).
 - FIX: STM32L1 Plus Clock and I2C (bug #495).
+- NEW: Added support for STMicroelectronics STEVAL-MKI121V1 also known as INEMO-M1 Discovery board.
+A simple demo application using USB has been added.

 *** 2.6.4 ***
 - FIX: Fixed insufficient ISR-reserved stack in ARMCMx port when